sshchicago/heliadae/README.md

 # HELIADAE

 The sons of H(a)elios.
 Code to run on a Raspberry Pi Zero 2 W for a HAB flight.
-Logs GPS and Radiacode 10X.
+Logs GPS and Radiacode 10X spectrum.

 ## Setup